JWM-CU/mmc3/_pages/stellaris.md

 * Located in room 828.

-* The NIH would to acknowlege grant **NIH S10 OD032447-01** in all publications that utilize this instrument.
+* The NIH would like all investigators to acknowlege grant **NIH S10 OD032447-01** in all preprints and publications that utilize this instrument (PI: Hans-Willem Snoeck.).

 </div>